Digital Self Service and customer engagement: guiding customers to their needle in the haystack

 These obstacles pop up far too often and impair the customer’s ability to find or get what they need online.
 Nearly three-quarters of people (72 percent) prefer getting their answers online, but only around half come away with the answers they actually need.
 So, how do you reposition your site and customer portals in an intuitive, navigable way that actually yields the information your customers are looking for?

 The Digital Self Service Solution

-If normal online queries are looking for a needle in a haystack, digital self service is the guiding hand that brings the customer right to the needle in the first place.
+If normal online queries are like looking for a needle in a haystack, then digital self service is the guiding hand that brings the customer right to the needle in the first place.

 To learn more about sophisticated customer service solutions, view the webinar “Top strategies for self service success” featuring Pitney Bowes, Verint, Aspect, and nanorep.

 SAP, Roku and others have added personalisation and interactivity to marketing videos, but they haven’t reached the gold standard of personalised interactive video.Learn more